Tartu Cathedral: Decline of the cathedral

 In the mid-1520s the Reformation reached Tartu.
 On 10 January 1525 the cathedral was badly damaged by Protestant iconoclasts, after which it fell increasingly into decay.
 After the deportation to Russia of the last Roman Catholic Bishop of Dorpat, Hermann Wesel (bishop from 1554 to 1558; died 1563), the cathedral church was abandoned.
 During the Livonian War (1558–1583) Russian troops devastated the city.

 When in 1582 the city fell to the Poles, the new Roman Catholic rulers planned to rebuild the cathedral, but the plans were abandoned because of the ensuing Polish-Swedish War (1600–1611).
 A fire in 1624 compounded the damage.

 In 1629 Tartu became Swedish, and the new rulers showed little interest in the derelict building, which during their time fell further into ruin and neglect, except that the burials of the townspeople continued in the graveyard well into the 18th century, while the main body of the church served as a barn.
 In the 1760s the two towers were reduced from 66 meters to 22 meters, the level of the nave roof, and made into a platform for a cannon.
 The main portal was walled up at this time.

 University

-With the re-founding of the German-speaking University of Dorpat (Kaiserliche Universität Dorpat; now the University of Tartu) by Tsar Alexander I of Russia in 1802, the Baltic German architect Johann Wilhelm Krause was commissioned to build among the cathedral ruins the university library, a three-storey building erected between 1804 and 1807.
+With the founding of the German-speaking Imperial University of Dorpat (Kaiserliche Universität Dorpat; now the University of Tartu) by Tsar Alexander I of Russia in 1802, the Baltic German architect Johann Wilhelm Krause was commissioned to build among the cathedral ruins the university library, a three-storey building erected between 1804 and 1807.
 Krause also planned an observatory in one of the old towers, but this never happened, and the observatory was built new.
 At the end of the 19th century, the northern tower was converted for use as a water tower.

 In the 1960s the library building was extended and fitted with central heating.
 When it was replaced in 1981 by a new university library building, the old library became the home of the historical museum of the University of Tartu (Tartu Ülikooli ajaloomuuseum).
 A thorough building conversion took place in 1985 when the 19th-century interior was largely restored.
 Today the museum contains displays of important artifacts of the university's history, scientific instruments and rare books.
 The rest of the cathedral ruins and the external walls of the quire have been structurally secured and consolidated.

+Until the end of the 1990s, in addition to the university museum, the renovated part housed the offices of the History Department of the University, and the premises were also used by the Tartu University congregation of the Estonian Evangelical Lutheran Church for worship services.
+In the 1990s, the art department of the university was also located in the building.